 NOTE 3: The values provisioned for the Destination Layer-2 ID(s) for 5G ProSe Direct Discovery are different to the values provisioned for Destination Layer-2 ID(s) for 5G ProSe Direct Communication, defined in clause 5.1.3.1.

 Hence, according to the rapporteur’s understanding, since different destination L2 IDs are used for sidelink discovery and sidelink communication, hence it is obvious that they can’t be multiplexed into the same MAC PDU no matter shared or dedicated resource pool is used.
+Considering some companies raised concern of different understanding for the above SA2’s conclusion.
+Rapp output the below proposal.

-Proposal 1: Sidelink discovery and sidelink communication data can’t be multiplexed into one MAC PDU.
+Proposal 1: RAN2 to discuss whether sidelink discovery and sidelink communication data can be multiplexed into one MAC PDU.

 How does the network identify the buffer size for discovery?